freeVM/freeVM/README.txt

  To Do
  -----

- 1) Configure CC to send mail to Apache mail lists on transitions

- 2) Setup defaultcc.properties and personal buildcc.properties
+ 1) Setup defaultcc.properties and personal buildcc.properties

- 3) Integrate JAPI tool
+ 2) Integrate JAPI tool

- 4) Integrate X tool
+ 3) Integrate X tool